sustainers/academic-map/organizations/creativecommons.md

 - **University of Nebraska at Omaha**, which collaborated with Creative Commons to create a microcredential course on Open Educational Resources (OER).
 - Campaigns like **#FreeTheTextbook**, advocating for the use of open textbooks in universities globally.

-These initiatives are part of CC's broader commitment to open sharing of educational content and research worldwide.
-Learn more [here](https://creativecommons.org/share-your-work/platform/).
+These initiatives reflect Creative Commons' broader commitment to supporting the academic open-source movement.
+By providing the legal framework for open access to educational content, CC empowers educators, researchers, and students to share and build on knowledge freely while ensuring creators' rights are respected.
+Through its licenses and tools, CC fosters collaboration, transparency, and innovation in academia.

+To learn more about how Creative Commons contributes to open education, visit their [Education page](https://creativecommons.org/about/education/).